ayat93a/Task/README.md

 npm install
 nodemon
 ```
+*Database are deployed to AWS , no need to run any command to make it work in your side*

 1.  `/` ==> Get all data
 2.  `/search` ==> search by (common name , official name , cca2 , cca3 , ccn3)